-Sweden still ranks as one of the most egalitarian societies in the world.
+Nondiscrimination Score: 9 Sweden still ranks as one of the most egalitarian societies in the world.
 Discrimination based on any feature, be it gender, race, sexual preferences or ethnicity, is not tolerated.

-That said, it is clear that there are still differences between salaries for men and women doing the same job, and between immigrants and Swedes in the labor market.
+That said, it is clear that there are still differences between salaries for men and women performing the same work as well as between immigrants and Swedes in the labor market.
 These are spheres of society where public regulation is only effective when complaints are filed with public authorities.
 There are two ombudsmen dealing exclusively with discrimination issues; one for gender issues and one for other forms of discrimination.

 In terms of ethnicity, Sweden is an increasingly heterogeneous society.

 Integration policies are highly contested in the public debate.
 A Discrimination Ombudsman and a minister of integration and gender equality devote their political activities to anti-discrimination.
-However, during the period of review, ethnic segmentation in several suburbs of the metropolitan areas in Sweden increased.
+However, during the period of review, ethnic segmentation in several suburbs of metropolitan areas in Sweden has increased.
 This societal fracturing remains an unsolved political challenge in contemporary Sweden.
+With the increased immigration in 2015 and 2016 there is an imminent risk that these challenges will be exacerbated.